 Talk to the Residents

-Observe the resident and staff interactions as you amble through the communities.
+Observe the resident and staff interactions as you walk through the communities.
 See if the staff members are genuinely listening and caring for the residents, and if they are friendly and respectful.
 Ask about their experience and if they enjoy their living conditions.
 Get their honest feedback, and take note that the more enthusiastic their report is on the goings-on, the more likely it is that they are truly enjoying their stay.
 Pay attention to the things they’re telling you with their body language.
-Do they look like they’re enjoying themselves, are they active participants in daily life in the community, and do they interact well with one another?
+Do they look like they’re enjoying themselves, are they active participants in the community, and do they interact well with one another?

 Enjoy the Great Outdoors